-How do we test for it?
+How do we test for hepatitis B?

 Testing for hepatitis B is done by blood tests, but the levels of bloods tests can change over time whether you have treatment or not.
+Blood tests detect whether a person has:

-This often leads to misunderstandings about the status of a person.
-Blood tests check someone has the virus (hepatitis B surface antigen), or whether they have had the virus (hepatitis B core antibody) and, finally, whether they have protection against infection (hepatitis B surface antibody).
-Even if a person does not need treatment now, they may need to have treatment at a later date.
-Most people who need treatment are asymptomatic and may feel that they are okay and do not need to have check-ups.
-This can be very dangerous as if they leave it until they feel sick, then it may be too late.
+Further testing is done through more blood tests and scans.
+It can be very complex and confusing to patients, but they should continue to check in with their doctors as it can save their life.
+Even if someone does not need treatment now, they may need to have treatment at a later date.
+Most people who need treatment are asymptomatic and may feel that they are alright and do not need to have checkups.
+This can be very dangerous because, if someone leaves it until they feel sick, then it may be too late.

-How is it monitored?
+How is hepatitis B monitored?

+Whether a person with hepatitis B is receiving treatment or not, screening can save their life.
+Ultrasounds are safe, there is no radiation, and they do not hurt.
 Anyone can have an ultrasound, as many times as needed.
 CT scans require radiation and hence should only be done when advised from a doctor.
 MRI is also available and accessible through a doctor.
 The benefits of an MRI is that there is no radiation, but it requires contrast (that is, requires the injection of a dye) and so is indicated for some patients only.
 People should ask their doctor about this if they have any concerns.

-|Next: In Part 2, to be published next week, Dr Lee looks at treatment options for Hepatitis B.|
+|Next: In Part 2, to be published next week, Dr. Lee looks at treatment options for Hepatitis B.|

 Published 12 January, 2021